5 Types Of Marketing Collateral For Local Businesses

 A memorable design, such as an intriguing shape, material or colour combo, can help your business stick in customers’ minds long after you’ve left the room!
 It’s one piece of printed content that isn’t going away anytime soon.

-An email newsletter supplies your customers with a regular stream of content that could keep you at the front of their minds.
+One of the more versatile marketing collateral types, an email newsletter supplies your customers with a regular stream of content that could keep you at the front of their minds.

 Newsletters are the best way to group together your digital collateral and get it out to your customers and leads.
 You could compile case studies and recent blog posts, with interspersed links to landing pages for your newest offers.
 Or maybe you’d provide a more personal touch – a little update on your business’s progress, or plans for the year.
 It’s all up to you!